guillebb/DataAnalytics/README.md

 # Data Analytics Coderhouse Project
-This work is a project created for the Coderhouse Data Analytics course.}
+This work is a project created for the Coderhouse Data Analytics course.

 Herramientas:
 - SQL server